sara-sabr/ITStrategy/TeamMandate/RemyProposal_TeamCharter.md

 ## Objectives and metrics
 ### Objectives and Value Proposition
-The agreed-on value of the IT Strategy practice for the next year will be in assisting IITB in delivering the following in support of the business outcomes:
+The agreed-on value of the IT Strategy practice for the nextn year will be in assisting IITB in delivering the following in support of the business outcomes:

 - An established team mandate that is approved by the CIO
 - An ESDC IT Strategy